 - Show FPS: On

-Motion Blur is turned off because why would you want it?
+Motion blur is turned off, of course, because why would anyone ever want it enabled?

 That just about covers everything about Mongraal’s Fortnite settings and keybinds.